seolaoh/hokulea/docs/README.md

 The Hokulea repo defines traits, implementation and supporting crates to provide secure EigenDA integration in the kona framework.

-At the high level, EigenDABlobProvider implements [DataAvailabilityProvider](https://docs.rs/kona-derive/latest/kona_derive/traits/trait.DataAvailabilityProvider.html), that takes `BlockInfo` and `batcher_address` and returns opaque bytes that are passed into the FrameQueue to derive channel frames.
+At the high level, EigenDAPreimageProvider implements [DataAvailabilityProvider](https://docs.rs/kona-derive/latest/kona_derive/traits/trait.DataAvailabilityProvider.html), that takes `BlockInfo` and `batcher_address` and returns opaque bytes that are passed into the FrameQueue to derive channel frames.

-Under the hood, Hokulea implements the `DataAvailabilityProvider` by composing `EthereumDataSource` from kona and a new Hokulea type `EigenDABlobSource`.
-The two sources are glued together in a pipeline fashion, where `EthereumDataSource` passes down L1 calldata retrieved from batcher inbox to `EigenDABlobSource`, which process the calldata to retrieve blobs from EigenDA.
+Under the hood, Hokulea implements the `DataAvailabilityProvider` by composing `EthereumDataSource` from kona and a new Hokulea type `EigenDAPreimageSource`.
+The two sources are glued together in a pipeline fashion, where `EthereumDataSource` passes down L1 calldata retrieved from batcher inbox to `EigenDAPreimageSource`, which process the calldata to retrieve blobs from EigenDA.

 - L1Retrieval
     - EthereumDataSource
-        - EigenDABlobProvider
+        - EigenDAPreimageProvider

 On the batcher side, channel frames are converted into EigenDA blob, whose DA certificate is sent over to L1.
 On the op-node side where the hokulea derivation pipeline is ran, the `block_info` is first passed to `EthereumDataSource` to retrieve the
 DA certificate.
-Then DA certificate is passed to `EigenDABlobProvider` into bytes representing `channel frames`.
+Then DA certificate is passed to `EigenDAPreimageProvider` into bytes representing `channel frames`.

 Here is a high level diagram that illustrates what hokulea looks like from inside, and where hokulea derivation pipeline lives inside the kona-deriviation.
 ![](../assets/hokulea-in-kona-derivation-pipeline.png)